Sir Ramaswami Mudaliar Higher Secondary School: Co-curricular and extra curricular activities

 The school has many clubs and other programs for the co-curricular and the extra-curricular activities of the children.
 Foremost among them are the NCC, NSS, Film club, Nature club, Little Drops.

 Film Club

 The school has a new club called the SRM Film Club (குறும்பட மன்றம்) inaugurated by the AMMF Managing Trustee.
 Short films carrying important values are shown to the club members after which they discuss and interact freely; this may lead to the imbibing of certain values in the young minds.

+Education Minister's Visit

+The incumbent Minister for School Education Anbil Mahesh Poyyamozhi visited the school on the reopening day of the academic year (12-Jun-2023) and inspected the various functions of the school.